 Long-term disability appeals, especially ones involving ERISA, are highly complicated.
 You must meet strict filing deadlines, analyze insurance company documents, and interpret medical and vocational evidence.
 One small mistake, such as a late filing, can doom your claim.
 Rather than take this risk, you should strongly consider consulting with an experienced LTD attorney at Liebenhaut Law.

 What Is the Florida Retirement System?

 The Florida Retirement System (FRS) issues disability payments to disabled state, county, and municipal government employees.
 There are two types of FRS long term disability benefits:

 - Regular disability retirement: benefits paid to disabled government workers who have a serious illness, medical condition, or injury.
 You must have eight years of service to qualify for regular disability retirement benefits.

 - Line of duty disability: benefits paid to government employees who are injured at work.
 You are eligible for line of duty disability on your first day of work.

-The process of filing an FRS claim is different than a standard LTD insurance policy.
+The process of filing an FRS claim is different than a LTD insurance policy.
 First, you’ll have to complete a series of forms, which might include a Notice of Injury, an Application for Disability Retirement, and a series of statements from your employer and doctors.
-Once it receives your completed forms, FRS will investigate your claim.
-Don’t be surprised if they want to interview you, demand more information, and send you a lot of additional forms.
+Once the state receives your completed forms, FRS will investigate your claim.
+Don’t be surprised if they want to interview you, demand more information, or send you additional forms.
 Once its investigation is complete, FRS will send you a notice that either accepts or denies your claim.

 If your claim is denied, you have the right to either appeal the decision or reapply.
 Because FRS appeals are very complicated, it’s in your best interest to consult with a long term disability lawyer before responding to FRS’ denial.